 Providing supports for students and guardians

-Internet-based learning requires accessibility, communication, and IT support to teachers and student communities.
+E-learning requires internet accessibility, communication, and IT support to teachers and student communities.
 Making sure that parents and students feel supported throughout this process is essential for success and student achievement.
 In addition, keeping a student community engaged online can address the issue of isolation and loneliness among students.
 It may be challenging to choose a curriculum and a path study that can be done remotely, but technology can play an important role in this educational environment that has created and excelled remote learning opportunities.